About the Student Survey

 What kind of information can you find at Studiebarometeret.no

-The Student Survey (Studiebarometeret) contains students’ assessment of 1800 study programmes.
+The Student Survey (Studiebarometeret) contains students’ assessment of approximately 1800 study programmes.
 Students answer each question using a scale from 1-5, where 5 is the highest/most favourable score.
 For each study programme, the Student survey contains the following information:

 - The average score for each question, calculated from the answers from students attending the specific study programme.
 Results are shown both as indexes (groups of related questions) and for individual questions.
 You can read more about indexes below.